ryebreado/llm-api/README.md

 - `violin`: Probability distribution plots - confidence patterns by expected count
 - `heatmap`: Alternative predictions matrix - systematic error patterns
 - `dashboard`: Comprehensive summary with multiple metrics and error analysis
+- `compare`: Multi-model comparison focusing on OpenAI models with logprobs data

 **Parameters:**
 - `--plots`: Select specific visualizations or 'all' (default: all)
+- `--letter`: Letter to analyze for model comparison (default: r)
 - `--output-dir`: Directory for generated charts (default: data/generated/visualizations)
 - `--format`: Output format - png, pdf, or svg (default: png)

+The script automatically extracts model names from evaluation filenames and uses the most recent evaluation file for each model when comparing multiple models.
+It gracefully handles missing confidence data for evaluations without logprobs.
 The visualizations help identify model calibration issues, systematic biases, and performance patterns across different letter counting tasks.
 Charts are saved as high-resolution files suitable for reports and presentations.

 ## Models supported
 System supports Anthropic and OpenAI APIs, automatically chooses based on the model name and the dictionary provided in `llm_client.py` in the variable `MODEL_PROVIDERS`.
 These commands work: